pinetree1/crispr-dav/Install-and-Run.md

     Make sure not to put your source fastq files in this directory.
 They could be overwritten there.

 - deliverables: contains the results.
 The HTML report file index.html is in a subdirectory.

+### III.
+Preparing input files for the pipeline

+- **Fastq files:**

+These are the raw fastq files.
+They must be gzipped with file extension .gz.
+Put the fastq files in a directory outside the pipeline's output directory.
+Don't put these fastq files inside the pipeline's 'align' directory, as they could get overwritten.

+- **Reference files:**

+An amplicon sequence or a genome can be used as a reference.
+If an amplicon sequence is used for reference, all you need is a fasta file containing the sequence.

+If a genome is used as reference, you'll prepare a fasta file, BWA index, and refGene coordinate files

+A. Prepare fasta file:

+For example, to parepare human genome hg19, download the chromosome sequence files from UCSC browser, combine them into one file, e.g. hg19.fa.

+B. Create bwa index: bwa index hg19.fa

+C. Download refGene table:

+Go to UCSC Genome Broser (http://genome.ucsc.edu/cgi-bin/hgBlat), click Tools and select TableBrowser.
+Then make these selections:

+    Assembly: hg19
+    Group: Genes and Gene Predictions
+    Track: RefSeq Genes
+    Table: refGene
+    Region: Genome
+    Output format: all fields from selected table.

+The downloaded tab-delimited file should have these columns: bin, name, chrom, strand, txStart, txEnd, cdsStart, cdsEnd, exonStarts, exonEnds,...

+- **amplicon.bed:**

+A tab-delimited text file with 6 columns for: chr, start, end, genesymbol, refseq_accession, strand.
+Only one amplicon is allowed.
+The start and end are 0-based according to BED format.
+The start is inclusive and the end is exclusive.
+Genesymbol should have no space.
+Refseq_accession must match the value in the "name" field (2nd column) in genome's refGene table for the gene.

+- **site.bed:**

+A tab-delimited text file with 6 or 7 columns for: chr, start, end, crispr_name, sgRNA_sequence, strand, HDR_new_bases_and_positions.
+This file can contain multiple rows, but crispr_name and sgRNA_sequence must be unique.
+All the CRISPR sites must belong to the same amplicon.
+Start and end are 0-based.

+The 7th field is optional.
+If HDR is performed, enter expected base changes in the field.

+HDR format: <Pos1><NewBase1>,<Pos2><NewBase2>,...
+The bases are desired new bases on ***positive strand***, e.g.101900208C,101900229G,101900232C,101900235A.
+No space.
+The positions are 1-based.

+- **sample.site:**

+This file controls what samples to be analyzed.
+It's a tab-delimited text file with 2 or more columns for: sample name, sgRNA_sequence1, sgRNA_sequence2, ...

+- **fastq.list:**

+A tab-delimited text file with 2 or 3 columns for: sample name, read1 file, optional read2 file.
+Fastq files must be gzipped with .gz extension.
+The sample name must match what's in sample.site.

+- **conf.txt:**

+Use the conf.txt in crispr.pl script directory as template, modify the paths and settings accordingly.

+Please note that none of the tab-delimited files should have a column header row.
+The names of these files can be changed, as long as they match what's in the shell script run.sh.